|

 Cardiac Death

-Position: Sudden death from cardiac arrest is a major health
+AHA Scientific Position: Sudden death from cardiac arrest is a major health

 problem that's received much less publicity than heart attack.